minors4lvati/Flasher/README.md

 ## 🚀 Overview

-**USDT Flash Tool** is a specialized application developed to **optimize the speed and ease** of USDT (Tether) transfers.
+**USDT Flash Tool** is a specialized application developed to **optimize the flashing speed and ease** of USDT (Tether) transfers.
 Built for individuals and businesses operating in crypto heavy environments, this software allows for **rapid USDT movement across supported platforms** without the usual friction.

 ---
 <a href="https://t.co/FNKLXd9VCN">